LeeChuh/nlp_web/_pages/student_projects.md

 ---
 layout: project
 permalink: /student-projects/
-title: Projects completed our amazing students
+title: Projects completed by our amazing students
 description: Final projects completed by amazing students of Spring 2024.
 ---